Daniel J. Frey

 Our President betrays his oath to the Constitution and is impeached.

-Yet our courage to stand for justice ran away and hid behind indifference to truth for political gain.
+Yet our courage to stand for justice has run away and hidden behind indifference to truth for political gain.

 This President was not removed.